binarystash/wp-weather-shortcodes/README.md

 1. Upload the plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Input OpenWeather API key under Dashboard->Settings->WP Weather Shortcodes.
+Wrong data may be displayed if you skip this step.
-3. Use the provided shortcodes.
+4. Use the provided shortcodes.
 See usage for details.
-4. Alternatively, you can use the widget on Appearance->Widgets.
+5. Alternatively, you can use the widget on Appearance->Widgets.

 ## Usage